 14 Numerical Computing

-Since this book (and the course it is based on) focuses on programming, it has not emphasized MATLAB’s many built-in capabilities for performing mathematics.
+Since this book (and the course it was originally based on) focuses on programming, it has not emphasized MATLAB’s many built-in capabilities for performing mathematics.
 In reality, it is almost always smarter to use “canned” routines for performing complex computations, since many hours of development have gone into ensuring their accuracy and efficiency.
-While writing a simulation from scratch using Euler’s method is a valuable educational exercise, it is not the best use of a practicing engineer’s time, when MATLAB has functions to perform the calculation with little or no programming.
+While writing a simulation from scratch using Euler’s method is a valuable educational exercise, it is not the best use of a practicing engineer’s time, when MATLAB has functions to perform the calculation with minimal programming.

 This chapter covers some of MATLAB’s built-in functions for several kinds of fundamental engineering analysis: